 Georgina grew up in mid-Wales through the pony club and hunted regularly.

 Georgina is passionate about endurance riding as well as vetting at numerous rides around the country she also breeds, trains and competes her own horses at FEI 3* level.
 Her spare time is spent training her horses in the beautiful black mountains or helping on the hill sheep farm.

 Helen graduated from the University of Queensland in 2013 and after 2 years in mixed practice became a locum, dealing mainly in small animals.
 This was only a short term plan until an equine position came up close to home.
 In November 2016 Helen jumped at the chance to join Abbey Equine Clinic, initially as maternity cover.
-She enjoys all aspects of the equine work at Abbey, but has just started an MSc in Veterinary Physiotherapy to compliment Emma's orthopaedic work.
-Helen also has her OV licence, which allows her to perform export certification.

 Sam graduated from the University of Nottingham in 2017, this was followed by an internship at the Royal Veterinary College Equine Referral Hospital in London.
 This experience, alongside competing from a young age, sparked Sam’s main interest in Sport Medicine and Orthopaedics.
 Following her internship Sam initially joined the team at Abbey in 2018 but then worked closer to her home in Bristol as an equine ambulatory vet.
 However she couldn't stay away from Abbey so returned back in 2020!
 She is currently completing her Certificate in Advanced Veterinary Practice in Equine Lameness Diagnosis and Therapeutics.
 Sam will be heavily involved with our new Chepstow branch opening in April.